Where the Red Fern Grows: Plot

 Billy's grandfather enters him in a championship raccoon hunt against experienced hunters.
 It is scheduled during a particularly cold week, and many of the hunters give up.
 Billy, who is used to harsh mountain winters, can reach the final round.
 On the last night, Old Dan and Little Ann trap three raccoons in a single tree, but a sudden blizzard forces Billy to take shelter.
 The following morning, Old Dan and Little Ann are found covered with ice but still circling the tree.
 All three raccoons are captured and Billy wins the championship and a $300 prize.

 One night while the trio is hunting, a mountain lion attacks Old Dan and Little Ann.
 Billy fights to save them, but the mountain lion turns on him.
 Old Dan and Little Ann kill it, saving his life, but Old Dan later dies of his injuries.
 Over the next few days, Little Ann loses the will to live and finally dies of sadness and starvation, leaving Billy heartbroken.

 Billy's father tries to comfort him by explaining that he and Billy's mother had long wished to move to a town where he and his sisters can get an education, but could not afford to do so without the extra money brought in by his hunting.
 Knowing that Old Dan and Little Ann would suffer in town and that he would be devastated to leave them behind, they intended to allow him to remain in the mountains with his grandfather.
 His father believes that God took Old Dan and Little Ann as a sign that the family was meant to stay together.

 On his last day in the Ozarks, Billy visits Old Dan and Little Ann's graves and finds a giant red fern growing between them.
-Remembering a legend that only an angel can plant the seeds of one, he also comes to believe a higher power was at work.
+Remembering a legend that only an angel can plant the seeds of one, he also comes to believe the Lord Himself was at work.

 Billy closes by saying that although he has never returned to the Ozarks, he still dreams of visiting Old Dan and Little Ann's graves and seeing the red fern again.

 Films

 The novel was adapted into a 1974 film starring Stewart Petersen, James Whitmore, Beverly Garland, and Jack Ging.
 A sequel was released in 1992, starring Wilford Brimley, Chad McQueen, Lisa Whelchel, and Karen Carlson.
-A remake was released in 2003, starring Joseph Ashton, Dabney Coleman, Ned Beatty, and Dave Matthews.
+In 2003, a remake film was released, starring Joseph Ashton, Dabney Coleman, Ned Beatty, and Dave Matthews.